 Transcriptome atlas of adult human skeletal muscles

 To determine molecular signatures marking leg muscles, we generated a transcriptome atlas of human skeletal muscles by sequencing biopsies from five upper leg muscles, gracilis (GR), semitendinosus (ST), rectus femoris (RF), vastus lateralis (VL), and vastus medialis (VM) muscles, and one lower leg muscle, gastrocnemius lateralis (GL) (Figure 1A).
 We also investigated molecular differences within one muscle by including biopsies from the middle and distal end of the semitendinosus muscle (STM and STD, respectively).
 These two biopsies were treated as independent muscle samples in subsequent analyses (Figure 1B and C).
-In total, 128 samples from 20 individuals (aged 25 ± 3.6 yr) were analyzed (Supplementary Figure S1), making this currently the largest freely available human muscle atlas.
-Supplementary Table S1 shows the sample characteristics.
+In total, 128 samples from 20 individuals (aged 25 ± 3.6 yr) were analyzed (Figure 1—figure supplement 1), making this currently the largest freely available human muscle atlas.
+Supplementary File 1 shows the sample characteristics.

 Variation in cell type composition between different muscles

 Skeletal muscle is a heterogeneous tissue containing multiple cell types.
 The differences in the abundance of these cell types can be reflected in bulk RNA-seq profiles.
 Therefore, we used RNA-seq data to first explore possible cell type heterogeneity between leg muscles.
-We summarized the expression level of genes marking each cell type present in human skeletal muscles by calculating their first principal components (eigenvectors) (Supplementary Table S2).
-We used the eigenvalues of the eigenvectors representing the different cell types to cluster the muscles (Figure 2A) and to identify cell types with significant differences in relative abundance between muscles (Supplementary Figure S2A).
+We summarized the expression level of genes marking each cell type present in human skeletal muscles by calculating their first principal components (eigenvectors) (Supplementary File 2).
+We used the eigenvalues of the eigenvectors representing the different cell types to cluster the muscles (Figure 2A) and to identify cell types with significant differences in relative abundance between muscles (Figure 2—figure supplement 1).
 The muscle tissues clustered into three groups, Group 1 (G1): GR, STM, and STD; Group 2 (G2): RF, VL, and VM; GL was the only muscle in Group 3 (G3) (Figure 2A).
-The relative abundance of endothelial cells was statistically the most different between muscles, with higher abundance in G2 and G3 than in G1 (Figure 2A-B, Supplementary Figure S2A).
+The relative abundance of endothelial cells was statistically the most different between muscles, with higher abundance in G2 and G3 than in G1 (Figure 2A-B, Figure 2—figure supplement 1).
 Other cell types marking blood vessels, namely pericytes, post-capillary venule (PCV) endothelial cells, natural killer (NK) cells, T and B cells, and myeloid cells, clustered together with the endothelial cells and all showed a higher abundance in G2 and G3 compared with G1 (Figure 2A-B).
 These results could suggest a higher capillary density and blood perfusion in/of the muscles in G2 and G3.

 Genes marking fast-twitch myofibers showed overall higher expression levels in G1, while slow-twitch genes were higher in G2 and G3 (Figure 2A-B).
-Differences in the relative abundance of non-muscle cell types, pericytes, immune cells, and endothelial cells, distinguished G3 from the G1 and G2 muscles (Supplementary Figure S2B, Figure 2A-B).
+Differences in the relative abundance of non-muscle cell types, pericytes, immune cells, and endothelial cells, distinguished G3 from the G1 and G2 muscles (Figure 2—figure supplement 2, Figure 2A-B).

 While STM and STD showed significant differences in the relative abundance of genes marking endothelial cells (higher expression in STD) and slow-twitch myofibers (higher expression in STM), there were no significant differences between ST and GR, and within the G2 muscles.
-This suggests that differences between regions of the same muscle may be larger than differences between distinct muscles (Supplementary Figure S2A).
+This suggests that differences between regions of the same muscle may be larger than differences between distinct muscles (Figure 2—figure supplement 1).

 Further study of differences in myofiber type composition between groups of muscles